This post may contain affiliate links. Read our disclosure policy here.

 How to Make Gingerbread Cake

-Preheat the oven to 350F and grease a 9 x 9-inch square pan with cooking spray or butter. - Sift the dry ingredients
+Preheat the oven and grease a square pan. - Sift the dry ingredients

-In a large bowl, sift together the flour, baking soda, baking powder, cinnamon, ground ginger, cloves, and salt.
-Set aside. - Mix the wet ingredients
+In a large bowl, sift the dry ingredients and set aside. - Mix the wet ingredients

-In a separate large bowl, use a hand mixer or whisk to mix the butter, molasses, maple syrup, vanilla extract, and warm water. - Add the eggs
+In a separate large bowl, use a hand mixer or whisk to mix the wet ingredients. - Add the eggs

-Let the mixture reach room temperature before adding the eggs and mixing until they are fully incorporated. *If you add eggs to scalding hot water, they will scramble. - Make the batter
+Let the mixture reach room temperature before adding the eggs.
+If you add eggs to scalding hot water, they will scramble. - Make the batter

 Add the dry ingredients to the wet ingredients and stir to combine.
 The batter will be thin, but that’s okay! - Bake

-Remove the cake from the oven and cool down to room temperature before removing the cake from the pan and dusting with powdered sugar. - Grab a fork and plate
+Once baked, allow the cake to cool down to room temperature before removing the cake from the pan; otherwise, it could break apart.
+Dust with powdered sugar. - Grab a fork and plate

-Watch this video to see the cake come together.
+Watch this quick video to see the gingerbread cake come together:

 Keeping It Moist